Italy passes law making torture a crime, critics say full of holes

-ROME Italy's parliament on Wednesday approved a long-awaited law criminalising torture, but critics said it had been so heavily watered down that many abuses may still go unpunished.
+ROME (Reuters) - Italy's parliament on Wednesday approved a long-awaited law criminalising torture, but critics said it had been so heavily watered down that many abuses may still go unpunished.

 Italy ratified the 1984 United Nations Convention against Torture in 1988 but until Wednesday had never legislated to make it a criminal offence.